-Certain shareholders will own a significant percentage of our common shares following this offering, which will limit your ability to influence corporate matters.
+We will continue to have a majority shareholder following this offering, which will limit your ability to influence corporate matters.

-After completion of this offering, Rainy Day Investments Ltd., or Rainy Day, will own a significant percentage of our common shares.
-Accordingly, Rainy Day will have a significant influence over the outcome of any corporate transaction or other matter submitted to shareholders for approval and the interests of Rainy Day may differ from the interests of our other shareholders.
+After completion of this offering, Rainy Day Investments Ltd., or Rainy Day, will own a majority of our common shares.
+Accordingly, Rainy Day will have the ability to influence the outcome of any corporate transaction or other matter submitted to shareholders for approval and the interests of Rainy Day may differ from the interests of our other shareholders.
 Because we are incorporated in Canada, certain matters, such as amendments to our articles of incorporation or votes regarding a potential merger or a sale of all or substantially all of our assets, require approval of at least two-thirds of our shareholders; following this offering, Rainy Day's approval will be required to achieve any such threshold.
 In addition, Rainy Day will have a significant influence over the management and the strategic direction of our Company.